purifyjs/core/README.md

   This proposal might solve this issue:
   [DOM#739 Proposal: a DocumentFragment whose nodes do not get removed once inserted](https://github.com/whatwg/dom/issues/736).

-  In the puroposal they purpose on making the fragment undetactable with `childNodes` or `children` which I'm against and don't like at all.
+  In the proposal they propose making the fragment undetactable with `childNodes` or `children` which I am against and don't like at all.
   `DocumentFragment` should be a `ParentNode` should have it's own children, and can be `ChildNode` of other `ParentNode`.
 Normal hierarchy, no trasparency other than CSS.